Classic-Fortress/server-qwprogs/README.md

 * Keys and flags glow their colour.
 * Option to adjust conussion grenade effect time in seconds. `localinfo cussgrentime`.
 * Option to fully restock player on cap. `localinfo stock_on_cap on`.
-* Option for packs to fully restock health and armour of player. `localinfo stockfull on`.
+* Option for packs to fully restock health and armor of player. `localinfo stockfull on`.
 * Automatic server-side mvd recording of clan matches.
 Requires `localinfo serverdemo on`.
 * Map vote (4 random maps + current map) during last few minutes of game (shown for newly spawned or toggled with /togglevote).
 * Force early map vote using /votenext, /votetrick (trick maps) and /voterace (race maps).